7 Days In Moorea

 Moorea is known as the ‘magical island’ and with the shape of a heart, it’s so easy to understand why you fall in love with this place so quickly.
-Just a 30-minute ferry ride from the “big island” of Tahiti, Moorea feels centuries away.
+Just a 30-minute ferry ride from the “big island” of Tahiti, Moorea feels a world away.
 With a laid back vibe and time ticking away so peacefully as you’re living the Polynesian dream – you simply won’t want to leave.
 But wait!
 There are plenty of things to do in Moorea.
-It’s the perfect holiday package without the packaged holiday vibe.
 From diving to hiking to cultural shows, Moorea has something for everybody.
-I spent a whole month in Moorea on my first trip to the South Seas and have since returned on three more occasions.
-Here’s a one week in Moorea itinerary guide, which you can also use to plan shorter itineraries un Moorea.
+Here’s a detailed Moorea itinerary for spending up to a week on the island.

 French Polynesia Travel Guide - banner